Structural family therapy: Goals

-One variant or extension of his methodology can be said to move from manipulation of experience toward fostering understanding.
-When working with families who are not introspective and are oriented toward concrete thinking, Minuchin will use the subsystem isolation—one-way mirror technique to teach those family members on the viewing side of the mirror to move from being an enmeshed participant to being an evaluation observer.
-He does this by joining them in the viewing room and pointing out the patterns of transaction occurring on the other side of the mirror.
-While Minuchin doesn’t formally integrate this extension into his view of therapeutic change, it seems that he is requiring a minimal level of insight or understanding for his subsystem restructuring efforts to "take" and to allow for the resultant positive feedback among the subsystems to induce stability and resistance to change.

-Change, then, occurs in the subsystem level and is the result of manipulations by the therapist of the existing subsystems, and is maintained by its greater functionality and resulting changed frames of reference and positive feedback.

 Interventions

 Structural therapy uses family mapping to join and accommodate the family setting.
 In addition, these areas pertain to family rules, patterns, and structure.
 Minuchin describes six areas of observation that are identified in the family structure.
 These areas include transactional patterns, flexibility, resonance, context, family development stage, and maintaining family interactions.
 In reference, intervention methods are based on directives that feed the symptom by giving a set of instructions to emphasize communication.
 The model also conceptualizes the problem with finding the right strategy to understand the issue with clarity.